-Title of standard AASB 15 Revenue from Contracts with Customers Nature of change The AASB has issued a new standard for the recognition of revenue.
+AASB 15 Revenue from Contracts with Customers The AASB has issued a new standard for the recognition of revenue.
 This will replace AASB 118 which covers revenue arising from the sale of goods and the rendering of services and AASB 111 which covers construction contracts.
 The new standard is based on the principle that revenue is recognised when control of a good or service transfers to a customer.
 The standard permits either a full retrospective or a modified retrospective approach for the adoption.
-Impact Management has assessed the effects of applying the new standards on the group's financial statements and have determined that the new standard will not have an impact in the group's financial statements.
+Management has assessed the effects of applying the new standards on the group's financial statements and have determined that the new standard will not have an impact in the group's financial statements.
 The group's revenue is derived from the sale of gold and silver which is recognised on the delivery of the gold or silver to the counterparty.
-Date of adoption AASB 15 is mandatory for financial years commencing on or after 1 January 2018, for the group this means the financial year commencing on 1 July 2018.
+AASB 15 is mandatory for financial years commencing on or after 1 January 2018, for the group this means the financial year commencing on 1 July 2018.